unifygtm/intent-js-client/README.md

 This method is typically used to install the client on e.g. a marketing website (as opposed to in frontend application code).

 You can automatically load and install the client by placing a `<script>` tag in the `<head>` of your HTML document.
-The script can be found in your Unify app [here](https://app.unifygtm.com/dashboard/settings/integrations/website-tag) and comes pre-loaded with your public Unify API key.
+The script can be found in your Unify app [here](https://app.unifygtm.com/dashboard/settings/integrations/website-tag) and comes pre-loaded with your public Unify write key.

 When you include this tag in your HTML, you will immediately be able to access the client at `window.unify` (or simply `unify` since `window` is global).
 See [Usage](#usage) below for how to use the client after installing.